the-aozora-one/pf2e-sanity/README.md

 Clicking the button will deduct a single sanity point from the character.
 A message indicating the character's new sanity points will be posted to chat and will have a button to revert the damage like normal damage messages for the system.

+Anytime an enemy is killed, a message with a button to increase sanity will be created.
+Clicking the button will increase the character's sanity by one point up to the max.
+A message to revert the sanity healing will also be created.

 ## Development

 ```